 The following tables show the banking operations, average interest-earning assets and average interest-bearing liabilities, together with average rates, for the periods indicated.
+The calculation of average balance is based on balances as per month-end, while for certain products (such as Securities purchased/sold under agreements to repurchase) balances can fluctuate substantially during the month.
 The interest income, interest expense and average yield figures do not reflect interest income and expense on derivatives and other interest income and expense not considered to be directly related to interest-bearing assets and liabilities.
 These items are reflected in the corresponding interest income, interest expense and net interest income figures in the consolidated financial statements.
 A reconciliation of the interest income, interest expense and net interest income figures to the corresponding line items in the consolidated financial statements is provided hereunder.